yeags/hall_probe/readme.md

 The entire project is written in Python.
 So far this is still a work in progress and code may break or change in the meantime.
 GUI started out as an empty proof of concept and is slowly being modified to contain actual functionality.
 Currently only the probe qualification routines are integrated and working within the graphical interface.

-### Prerequisites
+### **Prerequisites**

 National Instruments NI-DAQmx drivers must be installed.
+Software version 20.0 is used here.
+Newer versions have not been tested with this system.
+Driver software can be found from NI's website [here](https://www.ni.com/en-us/support/downloads/drivers/download.ni-daqmx.html#346240).
 Device names in the python scripts are static and must be renamed in NI MAX to the following:
 * cDAQ-9185 "MagnetcDAQ"
 * NI-9212 "MagnetTemp"